 For the first few days after surgery, you may need to keep weight off of the joint.
 If it’s a weight-bearing joint like your hip or knee, you can use crutches to help get around.

 Exercise is important after surgery to help you regain strength and movement in the affected joint.
 A physical therapist will teach you how to do these exercises correctly.

-You may only need a short period of physical therapy after arthroscopy, but it could take months after open surgery.
+You may need only a short period of physical therapy after arthroscopy, but you might require months of physical therapy after open surgery.

-Radiation uses high-energy rays to shrink tumors.
-In PVNS, it’s used together with surgery to destroy any parts of the tumor the surgeon can’t remove.
+Radiation uses high energy rays to shrink tumors.
+In TGCT, it’s used together with surgery to destroy any parts of the tumor the surgeon can’t remove.
 You might also get radiation if you can’t have surgery, or you’d prefer not to have it.

 In the past, doctors delivered radiation from a machine outside the body.
 Today, this treatment is often given through an injection straight into the joint.
 This procedure is called intra-articular radiation therapy.

 Radiation can help prevent the tumor from returning, but it can also cause side effects such as: